SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Round 3 in 2023 & 2025 (the 24-25 batch's r3 got pushed to march) had full-fledged APs.
 APs are simpler than BPs so we have always started with APs for the last 4 years.
 If 8 people show up one day and all these people have quite some experience debating, then you can try out a BP, but in all other cases, I believe AP is the way.

-Juniors are unaware that they even have the right to judge, so make sure you always inform them of this.
+Juniors are unaware that they even have the right to judge (since judging is for big big people), so make sure you always inform them of this option.

 ---

 The weird thing about round 3 is how we've always dealt with the threshold.
 We've wanted to make the bar seem high (both to encourage debating during round 3 and post round 3) while actually keeping it low.
-I don't believe that making the bar seem high really encouraged debating post round 3, because the feeling of, "I've made it into such a prestigious club with a high bar for entry, so I need to make it count," seems like a very short-term push to me.
+I don't believe that making the recruitment bar seem high was really able to encourage debating post round 3, because the feeling of, "I've made it into such a prestigious club with a high bar for entry, so I need to make it count," seems like a very short-term push to me.

 In 2023-2024, on the last night of round 3 before releasing results, we asked people with 5 or less debates to dm us if they really wanted to be in the club.
 We added these people to the recruitment list because they expressed interest.
 In reality we ended up setting the bar as 2 debates, and only made it look like the bar was 5.
 (So in the end even people who did 2 debates and didn't DM us got in.)